April 3, 2016

 Is Tesla the new Apple?

 Brands come and go, but many stand the test of time due to the haphazard marketing strategies put in place by a company.
-Apple amazed the world with the launch of the iPod in 2001 and then the iPhone in 2007, not to mention the many success full personal computing systems prior to these devices.
+Apple amazed the world with the launch of the iPod in 2001 and then the iPhone in 2007, not to mention the many successful full personal computing systems prior to these devices.

-Now in 2016, Tesla is making a “go” at it much like Apple did with the launch of luxurious electric cars (that don’t suck) as well as solar powered energy cells for private home use, all of which don’t break the bank.
+Now in 2016, Tesla is making a “go” at it much like Apple did with the launch of luxurious electric cars (that don’t suck) as well as solar-powered energy cells for private home use, all of which don’t break the bank.

 What worked for Apple

 Apple’s technologies have come a long way, what stood out to many was the presentation of their products as well as their higher quality build.